sfu-fas/coursys/instructions/UPDATES.md

 it's easiest to update *everything else* and then look at the Django version.

 Have a look at the Django release notes on major releases (x.0.0 or maybe x.y.0) for:
-* any incompatible changes (which are typically explicitly listed) for anything we actually use,
+* any "backwards incompatible changes" for anything we actually use,
 * supported Python versions (vs what we have in production),
 * supported database version (vs what we have in production).